-Strategy: To provide low-cost conservation tree and shrub seedlings for a wide
+Strategy: To provide low-cost conservation tree and shrub seedlings for a wide variety of beneficial purposes.
+This program also includes low-cost tree planting service.

-1. Increase the number of landowners who purchase conservation tree seedlings.

-2. Increase the number of conservation tree seedlings purchased.
+- 1. Increase the number of landowners who purchase conservation tree seedlings. - 2.
+Increase the number of conservation tree seedlings purchased.